 40-Year Mortgage: What You Need to Know

-40-year mortgages aren’t exactly what you think they are, and we’re here to clear up the confusion.
-Yes, a 40-year mortgage is only 10 years longer than the traditional 30-year mortgage, but the increased time to amortize interest makes it significantly more expensive.
-Though it may seem more affordable on a month-to-month basis, the increased amount of interest you’ll pay over the entire loan makes it hard to pay off the principal and build equity.
+A 40-year mortgage may not be what you expect.
+Yes, it is only 10 years longer than the traditional 30-year mortgage, but the increased time to amortize interest makes it significantly more expensive, and though it may seem more affordable on a month-to-month basis, the increased amount of interest you’ll pay over the entire loan makes it hard to pay off the principal and build equity.
+(Note: SoFi does not offer a 40-year mortgage.
+However, we do offer many conventional mortgage loan options.)

-Additionally, 40-year mortgages are not backed by the federal government, so it can be hard to find a lender that originates them.
+Additionally, 40-year mortgages generally lack federal government backing, so it can be hard to find a lender that originates them.

-Here’s a deep dive on exactly what they are, how to qualify for one, how much they cost, how they compare with other loan terms, and what factors you’ll want to consider if you’re thinking about a 40-year mortgage.
+Here’s a deep dive on exactly what these mortgages are, how to qualify for one, how much they cost, how they compare with other loan terms, and what factors you’ll want to consider if you’re thinking about one.

 Understanding a 40-Year Mortgage

-To understand a 40-year mortgage, it’s important to look at how the mortgage market works and where a 40-year mortgage fits.
-With a traditional 30-year mortgage, the loan is typically sold on the secondary mortgage market to be bundled into securities by government-sponsored enterprises Fannie Mae and Freddie Mac.
+To understand a 40-year mortgage, it’s important to look at how the mortgage market works and where this type of loan fits.
+Lenders typically sell traditional 30-year mortgages on the secondary market to government-sponsored enterprises Fannie Mae and Freddie Mac.
+These entities bundle the loans into mortgage-backed securities.

-Because a 40-year mortgage can’t be backed by the government, it’s harder and more expensive to originate.
-As a result, this type of mortgage often doesn’t make sense for borrowers or lenders.
+Due to the lack of government backing, 40-year mortgages are usually harder to obtain and more expensive than conventional 30-year loans.
+As a result, this type of mortgage often fails to make sense for borrowers or lenders.

 Recommended: What Is Mortgage Curtailment?